rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: The current proposal is that 0 is falsey and all other numbers are truthy.

-BE: there's precendece in the committeee going back to decimal.
+BE: There's precendece in the committeee going back to decimal.

 MM: How do you imagine 0 falsy extending to user-defined types?